 Manpower requirements would be modest in comparison with other methods.

-There is no doubt that water treatment and supply is a core mission requirement for all armed forces, usually carried out by combat engineering units such as the UK’s Royal Engineers but this are generally geared up for supplying their own nations forces.
+There is no doubt that water treatment and supply is a core mission requirement for all armed forces, usually carried out by combat engineering units such as the UK’s Royal Engineers but these are generally geared up for supplying their own national forces.

 Moving beyond the acute phase of a response it is likely that these solutions would be supplemented and/or replaced with NGO delivered systems and the restoration of fixed infrastructure but a huge variety of solutions exist so it is a reasonable expectation that if disaster relief is a core mission of any nations armed forces then water supply to disaster areas must be included within the equipment and capability matrix.

 I have concentrated on a couple of specific manufacturers but there are many others including Hatenboer, Global Water, Futuretech and Trunz Water to name but a few.
-Trunz also make a range of solar powered systems.
+Trunz also makes a range of solar-powered systems.